Mr. Splitter

 For non-LINE users or desktop scenarios, the PWA offers an 'add to home screen' experience with offline-cached core pages.
 Mr. Splitter isn't LINE-only.

-Algorithm does the math; LINE Pay closes it out
+Algorithm does the math; mark settled and LINE notifies everyone

 The settlement screen compresses N-way debt into the minimum number of transfers and shows exactly who pays whom.
-Each entry has a LINE Pay shortcut, or share the settlement link back to the group — no screenshots or manual math.
+Once a transfer is done, mark it settled in the app and LINE automatically notifies the recipient — no screenshots or manual tracking.

 What this build would use